Paul Donovan

 BIOGRAPHY

-Donovan prospered at Arkansas and a personal best of 3:38.04 in the 1984 NCAA 1,500m guaranteed his Olympic selection.
-A third-place finish in the mile at the Cork City Sports on 3 July in a personal best of 3:55.82, followed by a head-to-head with Marcus O’Sullivan in Santry, confirmed his fitness for Los Angeles.
+He prospered at Arkansas and a personal best of 3:38.04 in the 1984 NCAA 1,500m guaranteed his Olympic selection.
+A third-place finish in the mile at the Cork City Sports on 3 July in a personal best of 3:55.82, followed by a head-to-head with Marcus O’Sullivan at Santry, confirmed his fitness for Los Angeles, where he finished fourth in his 1,500m heat and was eliminated.